-It’s almost August, it’s sunny outside, and the last thing you want to think about is your tax bill for 2010.
-In fact, you have repressed 2009’s tax filing memory so deep that the phrases “April 15th” and “1040 form” don’t ring a bell at all.
+It’s almost August, it’s sunny outside, and the last thing you want to think about is your tax bill.
+In fact, you have last year’s tax filing memory so deep that the phrases “April 15th” and “1040 form” don’t ring a bell at all.

 I don’t blame you.
 It’s nice to forget all about taxes during the last half of the year.
 But there are some things you could do today to make filing your taxes that much easier for 2010.
 Here are some tips to help your tax filing process run like a well-oiled machine come next spring.

 A lot can change in just a short amount of time.
-Maybe you got married earlier this summer, are having a baby later this year, or bought a house with that first-time homebuyer’s tax credit.
+Maybe you got married earlier this summer, are having a baby later this year, or perhaps you bought a house.
 Or, if your personal life isn’t changing, maybe your professional life took a 180.
 Did you change jobs, take on some freelance work, or move for your current job?
-All of these situations can affect your 2010 tax bill.
+All of these situations can affect your tax bill.

 If you are expecting a new tax deduction member in your family, it will most likely lower your tax bill.
 One extra person in the family will equal one new personal exemption.
 Additionally, your new little bundle of joy may qualify you for the child tax credit and the child/dependent care credit.